Sign In / Sign Out

-The doctoral program in East Asian Languages and Civilizations is designed to train researchers with a high level of cultural and linguistic knowledge.
+The doctoral program in East Asian Languages and Civilizations with a concentration in Chinese is designed to train researchers with a high level of cultural and linguistic knowledge.
 Students will receive an extensive experience in a local vernacular environment and the ability to think critically and deal with complex ideas.
 Our students combine their high academic achievement with a commitment to civic responsibility allowing for interpersonal development in a cross-cultural setting.

 In every case, students will be expected to acquire a solid grounding in the classical and modern versions in the primary language of their area.

 Students who wish to be considered for a teaching assistant position must apply by January 15, for the Fall semester.
-All other applications for Fall 2019 are due by April 15.
+All other applications for Fall admission are due by April 15.

 "My professors have provided plenty of opportunities to develop professionally (especially in the classroom) and autonomy to choose for myself what routes to take toward that development while being available to provide guidance and direction when desired.
 Equally important is that I have greatly enhanced my skills in reading texts closely (especially in literary Chinese) and evaluating and devising arguments while gaining familiarity with my field."